gitlabzz/xml-to-json-transformer-service/README.md

 * Logs are emitted in JSON with correlation and trace information suitable for Loki or ELK.

 Set the OTLP endpoint with `OTEL_EXPORTER_OTLP_ENDPOINT` and enable Prometheus scraping by setting `MANAGEMENT_PROMETHEUS_METRICS_EXPORT_ENABLED=true`.

+### Security

+The service acts as an OAuth2 resource server and requires a valid JWT for `/v1/transform` and audit endpoints.
+A simple API key mode is available by activating the `apikey` profile and providing an `API_KEY` environment variable.
+Incoming requests are subject to strict validation and limits:

+* Only `application/xml` or `text/xml` content types are accepted and payloads larger than 10&nbsp;MiB are rejected.
+* Each client is rate limited to 60 requests per minute.
+* CORS origins can be restricted via the `cors.allowed-origins` property.